- United States

 Apart from Provorov and Sergachev, Russia will need to take a mix-and-match approach with their defensemen.
 Dmitry Orlov and Nikita Zadorov can be effective, but may struggle against the world’s best.
 Otherwise, it’s anyone’s guess who will be dressing for the Russians.

 Regardless of who’s in front of them, Russia’s goalies will be a strength.
-In a couple of years, Igor Shestyorkin could be at the same level as Sergei Bobrovsky and Andrei Vasilevskiy, giving Russia three elite netminders.
+By next season, Igor Shestyorkin could be on the same level as Sergei Bobrovsky and Andrei Vasilevskiy, giving Russia three elite netminders.